Reported Issues with Intel Arc & Iris Xe Graphics

 Third: change each ‘problematic’ object (e.g. PolygonSeries.Border): no antialiased 1px line.
 Either width should be 1.01 (instead 1), or LineStyle.AntiAliasing= LineAntialias.None (instead of ‘Normal’).

 Fourth: set LightningChart .NET to use different than default drivers (or Rendering Engine).
-It would be done by setting Chart.ChartRenderOptions.DeviceType (in WindowsForms RenderOptions) for the SoftwareOnlyD11 or the HardwareOnlyD9 option.
+It would be done by setting Chart.ChartRenderOptions.DeviceType (in WindowsForms RenderOptions) to the SoftwareOnlyD11 option.

-If you need further assistance, do not hesitate to contact us through the customer portal or by email.
+If you need further assistance, don’t hesitate to get in touch with us through the customer portal or by email.

 See more news